ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 6. Enable more focused testing with finer granularity.
 7. Clarify the meaning of your code.

-As libraries grow in quantity and power, more of our job becomes connecting the interfaces of pre-existing pieces.
-With a dynamically-typed language, you must unravel connection problems at runtime.
-Python's type annotations discover problems *while you type your code*.
-They:

-- Produce airtight connections to functions and methods
-- Quickly illuminate a significant class of problems without requiring hand-coded testing.
-- Help design your code
-- Show others what it does

-Type annotations dramatically increase productivity and simplify your life.

 This example-based presentation covers:

 1. Type-driven development for greater productivity.